 My career in residential home design and construction has spanned 23 years, yet it’s only been in the past few years that our local mindset has started embracing more innovative and efficient construction methodologies.

 Driving this thinking is the desire to make building a home more affordable and speed up construction time frame for two storey homes, in particular.
 As WA’s population has grown, block sizes have shrunk and two-storey dwellings have become increasingly popular.
 In order to remain competitive, it has become necessary for residential builders to evolve and offer their clients creative new solutions.

 ONWARDS AND UPWARDS

-New Level Homes, as part of WA’s third largest builder, is proud to have been the leader in the push towards building double storey homes better, faster and more affordably.
+Residential Building WA, as part of one of WA’s largest building groups, is proud to have been the leader in the push towards building double storey homes better, faster and more affordably.

 Our market research and consultation with customers indicated that while homeowners were looking for speed and affordability, they also wanted a home that had flexibility in design, was assembled onsite and provided insulation from sound and weather that was as good as, or better than, traditional double brick.

 Residential Building WA went to market in 2014 with a methodology that combines double brick construction on the ground floor with a lightweight upper storey that’s assembled on site.